 I still remember the day four years ago when Natty gave me a hug and I realized he had passed me in height.
 I was completely caught off guard.
 When did this happen?
 Just yesterday he was shorter than me, but like Jack’s beanstalk, he just took off without warning.

-It wasn’t the fact that her feet grew bigger than mine that got to me; it was the fact that I didn’t realize that the day before was the last day she’d be smaller than me in every way.
+It wasn’t the fact that he grew taller than me that got to me; it was the fact that I didn’t realize that the day before was the last day he’d be smaller than me in every way.